 - The property damage caused by the accident

-What Factors Affect Motorcycle Accident Compensation?
+The Factors that Affect Motorcycle Accident Compensation

 When deciding how much a case is worth, several factors must be considered, including but not limited to: